gvwilson/thirdbit/src/fiction/santas/index.md

 "Bang," she said calmly.
 Sure enough,
-a second later there was a loud *crack!*
-Bilious green foam began expanding into the stairs.
+a second later there was a loud *crack!* and bilious green foam began expanding in the stairwell.

 "That won't hold them for long,"
 Gran-Granna Tumbly said,
-twisting at the waist until her spine made a noise made a *crack* of its own that was only slightly quieter than the grenade's.
+twisting at the waist until her spine made a *crack* that was only slightly quieter than the grenade's.

-"We can take 'em!" the big santa bellowed, hefting his totally intimidating ax, which was in fact larger than Finner.
+"We can take 'em!" the big santa bellowed, hefting his really quite large ax.

 "No we can't," Gran-Granna snapped.
 A UPOF[^upof]
 crashed through a window upstairs and landed in the front yard with a wet *thud*.
-Boots and broken glass clattered on the porch roof.
+Boots and broken glass clattered on the porch roof, and moments later there were more thuds in the yard.

 [^upof]: Unidentified Piece of Furniture.
-It's like a flying saucer, except it's rectangular (usually), doesn't fly (unless it's thrown very hard), and (probably) isn't of alien origin.
+It's like a flying saucer, except it's (usually) rectangular, doesn't fly (unless it's thrown very hard), and (normally) isn't of alien origin.

 "That window *does* open," Gran-Granna Tumbly muttered.
 Sparkles ran down the rapier in her hand.